 Given that a 75-year-old can set up the Alvantor on her own, we have to say this is one of the best screen tents for camping as far as setup is concerned.
 We wish it were as easy to take down, though!

 The SansBug is also super easy to pitch thanks to the instant pop-up design.
 Setup time is a matter of seconds with this tent.
 And the Coleman instant tents are an excellent choice too.

 Which screenhouse is easiest to carry?

 Due to the fact this screenhouse doesn’t come with poles, it’s the lightest option available on this list.
 That makes it super easy to carry, regardless of where you’re going.

 The Alvantor comes in a handy carry bag that makes it easy for taking car camping as well.

 Screen tents (or screen house) is a tent-style shelter that’s entirely mesh.
 It’s basically a see-through tent that’ll be no good in heavy rain or snow, but is wonderful at keeping bugs out of your face as you hang out during the day.
 It also offers some shade and UV protection.

 Depending on the size, these beauties are great for sitting in a circle and playing a game with family, having beers with friends, fully enclosed in mesh.

-You can cook in a screen tent, but be wise about it.
-Choose a tent that’s tall and wide.
+You can cook in screen tents, but be wise about it.
+Choose a screenhouse that’s tall and wide.
 You need room for the smoke to curl upwards and escape, and sides far away enough that any spitting or sparking doesn’t reach them.

 That’s for cooking with a grill, though.
-You can cook using a hot plate in smaller screen tents if you wish.
+You can cook using a hot plate in a small screen tent if you wish.